 The figure was well down on the 1.05 million jobs created in July, adding to fears that the recovery from the pandemic may be running out of steam.

 Despite the disappointing hiring levels, the unemployment rate fell to 5.2% in August from 5.4% in July.

 Economists say rising infections caused by the Delta variant have hit spending on travel, tourism and hospitality.

 They also note that the Labor Department’s data was collected in the second week of August, so does not reflect the impact of hurricanes Ida and Henri in the second half of the month.

-However, employment declined in retail and was flat in leisure and hospitality, after increasing by an average of 350,000 per month over the previous six months.
+However, employment fell in retail and was flat in leisure and hospitality, after increasing by an average of 350,000 per month over the previous six months.

-While the number of people unemployed edged down to 8.4 million, it remained well above the pre-pandemic level of 5.7 million seen in February 2020.
+While the number of people unemployed edged down to 8.4 million, it remains well above the pre-pandemic level of 5.7 million seen in February 2020.

 Joe Little, chief global strategist at HSBC Asset Management, said the weak figures could turn out to be a blip, noting that average payrolls growth had averaged at around 700,000 per month over the last three months.